NicodemusGurion/nicodemusgurion.github.io/_posts/2024-07-10-quick-answers.md

 ---
-title: Quick answers to Muslims questions
+title: Quick answers to Muslim questions
-tags: [Islam, Apologetics]
+tags: [Islam, Apologetics, Lists]
+permalink: /quick-answers/
 ---

 Since Muslim debaters never put any thought into their incoherent contradictory ridiculous Dawah claims, why should Christians waste time and energy refuting them?
 (Matthew 7:6) Here is a list of canned responses to the most common nonsense, in neat paragraphs less than 200 characters, perfect for limited messaging platforms such as TikTok or X.